dilmerv/ARFoundationCourse/README.md

 # ARFoundationCourse
-AR Foundation course supplemental source code examples and MVP project.
+AR Foundation course supplemental source code examples.

 💡 What is included in this repo?